ChiaMiner44/portfolio/README_Prometheus.md

 ## Features / Capabilities

 ### Core Web Page Features
-- Static HTML web page implementation
+- Simple, single-page HTML implementation
-- Simple "Hello World" content display
+- Displays a basic "Hello World" message
+- Lightweight and minimalist design
-- Minimal, lightweight design ideal for learning web development
+- Perfect for web development learning

 ### Technical Capabilities
 - Basic HTML5 structure
 - Direct browser compatibility
-- No external dependencies or complex configurations required
+- No external dependencies

-### Use Cases
-- Beginner web development learning template
-- Starting point for understanding HTML page creation
-- Quick reference for basic web page structure
+- Minimal configuration requirements

-### Browser Compatibility
+### Supported Browsers
-Supports modern web browsers including:
 - Google Chrome
 - Mozilla Firefox
 - Safari
 - Microsoft Edge

 ### Extensibility
-Easy to modify and expand, with potential for future enhancements such as:
-- Adding responsive design
+The project serves as a foundational template that can be easily expanded to include:
-- Implementing interactive elements
+- Responsive design elements
+- Additional content and styling
+- Interactive JavaScript features
-- Integrating more complex content
+- More complex page layouts

+### Use Cases
+- Beginner web development learning resource
+- Starting template for understanding HTML page creation
+- Quick reference for basic web page structure

 ## Usage Examples

 ### Basic Usage

-To use this project, simply open the `index.html` file in a web browser:
+To use this project, open the `index.html` file in a web browser:

 1. **Direct File Open**
    - Locate the `index.html` file in your project directory
    - Double-click the file or right-click and select "Open with" your preferred web browser

 2. **Using a Local Server**
-   If you prefer using a local development server, you can:
+   If you prefer using a local development server, try these methods:

    #### Python HTTP Server
    ```bash